 Special Care Residence Staffing.

-The Special Care Residence shall have sufficient staff qualified by training and experience awake and on duty at all times to meet the 24-hour per day scheduled and reasonably foreseeable unscheduled needs of all Residents of the Special Care Residence based upon the Resident assessments and service plans.
-The Special Care Residence's staffing shall be sufficient to respond promptly and effectively to individual Resident emergencies.
+A Special Care Residence shall have sufficient staff qualified by training and experience awake and on duty at all times to meet the 24-hour per day scheduled and reasonably foreseeable unscheduled needs of all Residents of a Special Care Residence based upon the Resident assessments and service plans.
+A Special Care Residence's staffing shall be sufficient to respond promptly and effectively to individual Resident emergencies.

-For the purposes of this section, it shall never be considered sufficient to have less than two staff members in a Special Care Residence.
+For the purposes of this section, it shall never be considered sufficient to have fewer than two staff members in a Special Care Residence.

+Exemption.

+At his or her sole discretion, the Secretary may grant an exemption from the requirement set forth in 651 CMR 12.06(5)(b) and allow one staff member and one Floater to be on duty during an overnight shift if it is determined that:

+the physical design of the Special Care Residence is conducive to the provision of sufficient care to all Residents;

+staff members possess the means to conduct immediate communication with each another;

+the waiver request is not based on a fluctuation in Residence occupancy; and,

+the safety and welfare of Residents are not compromised.

+The Applicant/Sponsor shall request such an exemption in writing and shall enclose supporting documentation.
+The Secretary may grant such an exemption at his or her sole discretion, and may, at any time, revoke such an exemption.
+Such decisions made by the Secretary are final.

 Emergency Situations.
 The Residence shall have a plan to secure staffing necessary to respond to emergency, safety and disaster situations affecting Residents.

 Special Care Residence Manager.
-A Special Care Residence must designate an individual who will be responsible for the operations of the Special Care Residence.
+A Special Care Residence must designate an individual who will be responsible for all Special Care operations.
 The Manager of a Special Care Residence shall be at least 21 years of age, must have a minimum of two years’ experience working with elders or disabled individuals, knowledge of aging and disability issues, demonstrated experience in administration, and demonstrated supervisory and management skills.
 The Manager must also have a Bachelor’s degree or equivalent experience in human services management, housing management or nursing home management.
 The Manager must be of good moral character, and must never have been convicted of a felony.

 12.07:Training Requirements